antnks/bash-youtube-blocker/README.md

 ## Usage

-The script manages `/etc/hosts` file and point youtube domain names to loopback to clock access.
+The script manages `/etc/hosts` file and points youtube domain names to loopback to block access.

 The default screen time is starting from 12:00 and limitted to 1 hour of active watching.